alkimake/nixos/README.md

+> [!WARNING]
+> This repository has been discontinued.
+New version can be found at [alkimake/nixconfig](https://github.com/alkimake/nixconfig)

-# Ake's Multi Host nix configurations
+## Ake's Multi Host nix configurations

 ## TODO: